 Tacitly declining the invitation, Hajime glanced down the hall at the closed door to Aoshi’s office.
 “You’d think with as much as he prefers to be left alone, he wouldn’t schedule appointments so close together.”

 The young man laughed.
 “You’ve met him, huh?”

 “And here I thought I knew all his regulars.”
-The young man, Hajime found when he turned back toward him, was gazing thoughtfully up at him.
+The young man, Hajime found when he turned back, was gazing thoughtfully up at him.
 “I must just have missed you every time.
 You come here a lot?”

 “Sometimes.”
 Hajime’s tone was slightly skeptical at the prying question.
-He didn’t really care who or what the guy was, or he would have looked into his head by now, but he couldn’t help feeling a little curious about a punk teenager he’d never seen before that seemed to know Aoshi as well as he did.
+He didn’t really care who or what the guy was, or he would already have pushed past the somewhat blaring thoughts into a deeper part of his head to find out, but he couldn’t help feeling a little curious about a punk teenager he’d never seen before that seemed to know Aoshi as well as he did.

-“He dig up for work you,” the kid was wondering, “or what?”
+“He dig up for work you,” the kid wondered, “or what?”

 Hajime raised a brow.
 “None of your business.”

 The young man scowled faintly, coiling back into a less relaxed position.
 Hajime was interested to see a slight aura appear around him at this, but it faded along with the scowl as the young man shook his head.
 Then he reached out.
 “I’m Sano,” he said.